golangci/golangci-lint/README.md

 $ golangci-lint help linters
 ...
 Disabled by default linters:
-bodyclose: bodyclose checks whether HTTP response body is closed successfully [fast: false, auto-fix: false]
+bodyclose: checks whether HTTP response body is closed successfully [fast: false, auto-fix: false]
 depguard: Go linter that checks if package imports are in a list of acceptable packages [fast: true, auto-fix: false]
 dupl: Tool for code clone detection [fast: true, auto-fix: false]
 gochecknoglobals: Checks that no globals are present in Go code [fast: true, auto-fix: false]